Habdi018/Toxic-MultiOutputClassifier/README.md

 ## Classifiers
 I trained two sets of classifiers in this project.
 - train_sklearn.py -> The first set includes two ensemble-based classifiers (Random Forest and XGboost), an instance-based classifier (support vector machine), a regression-based classifier (logistic regression).
 This set also includes the stacked classifier of random forest and support vecotr machine.
 - train_keras.py -> The second set contains two neural classification models: CNN (convolutional neural network) and BiLSTM (bidirectional long short-term memory).

+I also tried huggingface transformers in google colab.
+You can find this ipy file in HuggingFace_notebook folder.

 ## Main
 In the main file, the whole program is compiled.
 After being compiled, a prompt is appeared.
 By entering a comment in the prompt, the comment is classified.